EhsanulHaqueSiam/StudentManagementSystem/README.md

   - **Test:** Dedicated to JUnit 5 test classes, fortifying the system's robustness and correctness.

 - **Well-Documented Code:** Delve into the well-commented and documented Java source files, offering insights into functionality, usage, and design considerations.
 This comprehensive documentation eases comprehension, maintenance, and extension of the system.

+- **Multi-Threading with Main Thread:** The application leverages multi-threading in the main thread to enhance user experience and database interaction.
+While the user interacts with the command line interface, the main thread concurrently establishes and maintains a database connection in the background.
+This design ensures that the user doesn't experience delays caused by database connections, leading to a seamless and responsive user experience.

+- **Graceful Shutdown with Shutdown Hook:** To ensure proper closing of the database connection when the program ends, a shutdown hook is registered.
+The shutdown hook, implemented as a separate thread, closes the database connection gracefully, preventing any resource leaks or data corruption.

 ## Acknowledgments 🙏